Emmanuel-Afrifa/social-proof-section/README.md

-# Frontend Mentor - Testimonials grid section solution
+# Frontend Mentor - Social proof section solution

-This is a solution to the [Testimonials grid section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/testimonials-grid-section-Nnw6J7Un7).
+This is a solution to the [Social proof section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-proof-section-6e0qTv_bA).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents
 - [Overview](#overview)